Laughing Kookaburra Facts

 |Characteristics||Its call sounds like a laugh|

-What makes these birds special is their sociable manner.
-Normally, kingfishers are lone wolves and only meet up during mating season.
+What makes these birds special, too, is that they are very sociable.
+Normally, kingfishers are solitary animals.
+They only meet up during mating season.
 The laughing kookaburra and the blue-winged kookaburra live in small family groups, with their mothers, fathers, uncles and aunts.
-Close relatives even look after the young, with the males taking on the traditionally female role of providing care.
+Close relatives even look after the young.